herince/stoat/README.md

 - [ ] Read includes?
 - [ ] Tests
 - [ ] Print AST?
+- [ ] How can I implement pointers?
+Should I do it?
+- [ ] Preprocessors?

 Error handling?
 Error recovery?
-How can I implement pointers?
-Should I do it?
 Anything else?